 Morning: Griffith Observatory

 For somebody who thinks that Los Angeles is ugmo and made of silicone, like this humble blogger once did, Griffith Observatory is the perfect place at which to correct this false impression.
 It is located in gorgeous Griffith Park, which is one of the largest parks in the whole United States.
-It’s been an important part of many glamorous feature films.
+It’s been an important part of many glamorous feature films, and it’s the perfect place to start your one day in Los Angeles itinerary.

 three fun facts: Griffith Observatory